lynxis/system-transparency-build/debian/README.md

-# create a reproducible initramfs
+# reproducible build a debian image as initramfs

-Build a debian based initramfs to run as whole image.
+Reproducible build a debian based initramfs to run a whole image.
 Usually an initramfs is only a intermediate phase when booting a linux.
 This initramfs contains a fully working image.
-The idea is to load this initramfs as one image.

 ## How to build?

 The initramfs is build using [debos](https://github.com/go-debos/debos).
+The build process requires **root** privileges, because uses mount and debootstrap.

+Install the required packages:

 * `apt install fakeroot debos`

+Start the build process by

+* `./build.sh`

+##  Docker builds

+Docker is not supported (yet).
+Even privileges container fail to build.

 # TODO